thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_peer_group.md

     |  enable  |  Enable BGP graceful restart at peer level  |
     |  disable  |  Disable BGP graceful restart at peer level  |
     |  restart-helper  |  Enable BGP graceful restart helper only functionality  |
-- `override_capability` (String) Ignore capability negotiation with specified neighbor
+- `override_capability` (Boolean) Ignore capability negotiation with specified neighbor
-- `passive` (String) Do not initiate a session with this neighbor
+- `passive` (Boolean) Do not initiate a session with this neighbor
 - `password` (String) BGP MD5 password
 - `remote_as` (String) Neighbor BGP AS number